MOREQASSE/TaskExtreme_with_Ai/README.md

 - Add new input types (images, documents)
 - Customize task generation rules
 - Integrate with other AI providers

+## Troubleshooting

+### Common Issues
+1. **CORS Errors**: Check that your frontend URL is in the CORS origins
+2. **API Not Responding**: Verify environment variables and backend logs
+3. **GitHub Token Issues**: Ensure token has correct permissions

+### Getting Help
+- Check [DEPLOYMENT.md](DEPLOYMENT.md) for deployment issues
+- Run `./deploy.sh` for automated setup and testing
+- Review browser console for frontend errors
+- Check cloud platform logs for backend issues

 ## License